 Very little research is available on celery seed.
 Celery seed extract may perhaps be helpful in liver cancer.
 In folklore, celery seeds have aphrodisiac properties.

-Prog Drug Res.
+Progress in Drug Research.
 2015 .Celery Seed and Related Extracts with Antiarthritic, Antiulcer, and Antimicrobial Activities.
 Celery preparations have been used extensively for several millennia as natural therapies for acute and chronic painful or inflammatory conditions.
 This article reviews some of the biological and chemical properties of various celery preparations that have been used as natural remedies.
 Celery Seed Extract (CSE) and has been found to be at least as effective as aspirin, ibuprofen, and naproxen in suppressing arthritis in a model of polyarthritis.
 CSE can also reduce existing inflammation in rats.
 CSE may be a prototype of a natural product that can be used therapeutically to treat arthritis and other inflammatory diseases.

 Celery seed side effects